mohamedkhattab2/microservicedemo/README.md

 # microservicedemo
-short demo for apply concepts of learning microservice it consists of 2 microservice and zuul api gateway to secure microservice
+short demo for apply concepts of learning microservice it consists of 2 microservice and zuul api gateway to secure microservice using spring boot